• About The Emerald Palate

 Oyster Happy Hour Details

-Vinnie’s offers a $2 oyster happy hour Tuesday through Saturday from 4 – 5pm.
+Vinnie’s offers a ~$2 oyster happy hour everyday from 4 – 5pm and all day Sunday.

 Seafood tower at one of the top seafood restaurants in Seattle